noah-nuebling/mf-xcloc-editor/README.txt

 Building:
     Just open in Xcode and hit the play button.
 If there are problems let me know.
-    I'll also consider uploading a notarized version under "Releases" [Oct 2025]
+    I'll also consider uploading a notarized version under "Releases" [Oct 2025] You could download this and send it to your localizers alongside your .xcloc files.

 ---